 Apple hasn’t been pleasing creative professionals like it used to.
 The iMac has been getting old, and new machines simply haven’t had the power to do the heavy processing Apple aficionados need.
 Apple seems to have been listening, because the iMac Pro is one serious machine.

 The new entry into the iMac line is designed for professionals, and boy does it have some impressive hardware stats.
 If you’re a video producer, photo editor, or 3D designer tired of waiting on a slow machine, you may have just found deliverance.

-TechRepublic's smart person's guide about the iMac Pro is an introduction to this all-in-one Apple computer.
-This resource will be updated periodically as new details about the iMac Pro are released.
+TechRepublic’s smart person’s guide about the iMac Pro is an introduction to this all-in-one Apple computer.
+This resource will be updated periodically as software and hardware updates to the iMac Pro are released.

 - What is the iMac Pro?
 The iMac Pro may look nearly identical to previous iMac models, but it definitely isn’t.
 The inside of the iMac Pro is packed to the brim with high-performance hardware that may finally redeem Apple in the eyes of the professional community.

 - Why does the iMac Pro matter?
 It’s no secret that Apple has been losing its edge with pro users, and Microsoft has stepped in to fill the gap with products like the Surface Studio.
 The iMac Pro is Apple’s chance to win back those users who have become unsure of its commitment to pro users.

 - Who does the iMac Pro affect?
 Anyone can buy an iMac Pro, but with prices starting at $4,999 it’s unlikely it will be found outside of professional environments.
 Pros are Apple’s target with the iMac Pro anyhow, and that’s who it can affect–all the pro users Apple has lost since the 2013 iMac fell flat.

 - How do I get an iMac Pro?
 The iMac Pro is available for purchase on Apple’s website, at Apple stores, and at other authorized retailers.